 NOTE: While the due date for rented books has not changed, the “non-return charge date” has been extended 15 days past your current return due date to allow time for your mailed book to reach the store.
 To avoid late charges, please have your book in transit by the due date.

 Shuttle Bus Services between Middletown and Newburgh Campuses

-The free shuttle bus services between our Middletown and Newburgh campuses will be running for Fall 2020.
+The free shuttle bus services between our Middletown and Newburgh campuses will be running for Spring 2021.
 Visit our Shuttle Bus webpage for departure and arrival times.